 Roof Vents and How to Choose

 Choosing a roof ventilation system can be difficult sometimes when considering the many different options of roof vents are on the market today.
-Let’s first discuss the reason you need roof ventilation system and the benefits to each of them and then how to choose.
+Let’s first discuss the reason you need a roof ventilation system and the benefits to each of them and then how to choose.

 Why are Roof Vents Important?

 With temperatures climbing up well over 105 degrees in the summer, the attics become infernos.
 On an average Texas summer day, your attic temperature can be up to 155 degrees or more!
-Even in well insulated homes this will have an effect in the ambient temperature of your home.
+Even in well-insulated homes, this will have an effect on the ambient temperature of your home.
 What’s is our first response to walking into a warm house as soon as we get home?
 Crank the air conditioner down!
 This causes added stress to the air conditioning unit all because of the heat in your attic.
 By adding roof ventilation, you will be able to remove hot air allowing your air conditioning unit to be less stressed since it will need to run less frequently and directly save you on your electric bill too!

-But… Why Do I Need a Roof Vent in the Winter?
+Why Do I Need a Roof Vent in the Winter?

 This is a great question with a simple answer!
 We want to remove the heat and balance the cold temperatures to reduce the amount of moisture in the air.
 This will help to prevent rot and moisture damage to the roofing materials.
 Also, it will help prevent any ice damming from developing on the roof that would cause potential roof or interior damage.

-So… What are the best options for Roof Ventilation?
+What are the best options for Roof Ventilation?

-Roof vents come in all shapes and styles to all do the same job such as ridge vent, box vents, turbines, power vents and solar vents.
+Roof vents come in all shapes and styles to all do the same job such as ridge vent, box vents, turbines, power vents, and solar vents.
 So how do you choose?
 Well first, you need to understand when and why you might use each of the options.

 Box Vents and Turbines

-The most common vents seen on new homes are box vents and turbines.
+The most common vents seen in new homes are box vents and turbines.
 Turbines are wind-powered and are effective at removing heat from the attic if the wind is blowing.
 Box vents are static vents and only allow heat to escape but do not actively pull the air out.
-Box vents, however, are often used in conjunction with turbines because the relatively low cost of the vents.
+Box vents, however, are often used in conjunction with turbines because of the relatively low cost of the vents.